AyoTheDev/WeatherApp/README.md

-# Flutter Weather Application README
+# Flutter Weather Application

 ## Overview

 This Flutter weather application is designed to provide you with a quick and easy way to access weather information from [weatherapi.com](https://weatherapi.com).
-This README will guide you through the process of obtaining an API key, setting it in the environment file, and understanding the libraries and patterns used in the project.
+This readme will guide you through the process of obtaining an API key, setting it in the environment file, and understanding the libraries and patterns used in the project.

 ## Getting Started